che-incubator/chectl/README.md

   -s, --snapshot-id=snapshot-id                          ID of a snapshot to restore from

   -v, --version=version                                  Che Operator version to restore to (e.g. 7.35.1).
-                                                         Must comply with the version in backup snapshot.
+                                                         Must comply with the version in used backup snapshot.
                                                          Defaults to the existing operator version or to chectl version if none deployed.

   --aws-access-key-id=aws-access-key-id                  AWS access key ID